How Adolf Hitler's Toilet Ended Up in an Auto Repair Shop in a Small Town in New Jersey

 or whatever?
 No.

 What happens is that I recalled that within the past six to twelve months at least three different people had sent me detailed messages about how I absolutely must go to some place in New Jersey and see Hitler's toilet, and here are links to several web pages they have spent who knows how much time reading.

 Supposedly I'm the obsessed one in all this...

 OK, I'll be in the Trenton area.
 If I can get an early start my first day there, and the shipping works out smoothly, and I can get everything set up reasonably quickly, then I should have most of the afternoon and a rental car available for exploration.

 It's no museum, it's a working auto repair shop.
-There happens to be an unexpected ceramic fixture off to the side, but there's a lot of the clutter you find in a busy garage and it sort of blends in.
+There happened be an unexpected ceramic fixture off to the side, but there was a lot of the clutter you find in a busy garage and it sort of blended in.

 The toilet was in operation in Greg's garage with no cleaning, ever, since its installation in 1952 until 2012.
 You might be able to imagine its condition after 60 years of uncleaned operation in a garage, but then again your imagination might fall short here.
 The description at RoadsideAmerica.com includes some pictures from when it was in service.